deankeinan/SouthPark-rnn/README.md

 ![alt text](images/h5.png "Some sampled text")

-And I'm sure there's more funny ones in there I haven't seen.
+And I'm sure there's more entertaining ones in there I haven't seen.